fedora-infra/fpdc/DEVELOPING.md

 (.venv) $ export OIDC_RP_CLIENT_SECRET=...
 ```

-### docker-compose environment
+### container development environment

-A docker-compose environment is available to give access to a development environment
+A container based environment is available to give access to a development environment
 which is close to the production environment.

 In order to use the client ID and secret generated in the previous step, put the ID